nitrictech/docs/docs/collections.md

 });
 ```

-## Working with sub-collections
+## Sub-collections

+### Create sub-collections

-Working with a sub-collection is very similar to working with a collection.
+Working with a sub-collection is very similar to working with a collection, except they can be created dynamically at runtime.
+Simply construct a reference to a sub-collection within an existing document and you can being working with documents within that sub-collection.

 ```javascript
 const states = countries.doc('USA').collection('States');